legeyda/kvix/README.md

 	--collect-data TKinterModernThemes
-	if activation event fired when window already on screen, activate it and bring to foreground fix freeze when interrupt signal received (Ctrl+C in shell)
+	if activation event fired when window already on screen, activate it and bring to foreground fix freeze when interrupt signal received (Ctrl+C in shell) on windows disable command line
+	on windows set focus when show window